melissamonk-NOAA/Vermilion_2021/doc/north.md

 et al. [-@Dick2007] and Pearson et al. [-@Pearson2008]; pp. 8 and 15-16] for
 further details.

 Commercial catches from 1978-present were pulled from the CALCOM database, which is stratified using an identical design as the pre-1978 data described above and ensured consistency of the port complex and gear groupings over the entire time series (1969-2020).
-Although available strata definitions within PacFIN do not match the design of the California commercial catch expansion [@Pearson19xx], the STAT was able to manually aggregate data from PacFIN to almost exactly match the CALCOM estimates (Figure \ref(fig:calcom-pacfin)).
+Although available strata definitions within PacFIN do not match the design of the California commercial catch expansion [@Pearson19xx], the STAT was able to manually aggregate data from PacFIN to almost exactly match the CALCOM estimates (Figure \@ref(fig:calcom-pacfin)).
 The STAT recommends that port complex and gear group definitions used to expand California commercial catch estimates be incorporated into PacFIN lookup tables to facilitate future comparisons, ensure consistency between the two systems, and help identify potential errors.